 Type of Network: Public

 “Inter” means between, and the internet is a connection between computer networks.
-It’s a publicly accessible interconnected network that allows for a range of information and communication facilities using standard communication protocols.
+It’s a publicly accessible interconnected network that allows for a range of information and communication facilities using standard communication protocols like the TCP/IP protocol.

 Everything online is connected via protocols, making the internet a singular “web” of information, hence the name “World Wide Web”.

-You can think of the internet as a global collection of computer networks that anyone with an internet connection can access.
-This is typically done through a browser such as the one you’re using right now.
+You can think of the internet as a global network of computers that anyone with an internet connection can access.
+This is typically done through a web browser such as the one you’re using right now.
 This makes the internet the largest and most expansive of all three networks.

 Examples of internet services include the following: